 The living room near the reception has extremely comfortable sofas.
 This is a great place to curl up with one of the many books about Icelandic culture from the library.
 If reading’s not your thing, Wi-Fi is available throughout the guesthouse.

-Of all the places we stayed at, Lambastadir Guesthouse was the only one that featured a sauna and an outdoor hot tub.
+Of all the places we stayed in Iceland, Lambastadir Guesthouse was the only one that featured a sauna and an outdoor hot tub.
 We missed our chance to use them as we arrived late in the evening.
 Ask the hosts about the timings if you’re extremely keen.
 Almar & Svanhvít speak fluent English and are extremely helpful.
 Do not hesitate to approach them for help in booking tours to nearby attractions or organizing your trip.
 They love talking to their guests as we observed during our stay.
 Ask them about the Icelandic rock trolls placed outside the door if you need an icebreaker.

 Breakfast is served in the communal dining room and was one of the highlights of our stay.
 The buffet menu during our stay included fresh geyser bread, waffles, smoked trout, fresh fruits and an assortment of jams and marmalade.
 The dining room also has tea and coffee making facilities.
 Tucking into a hearty breakfast was just the perfect start to our day out on the Ring Road.